 (left) Palazzo Margherita; (right-above) heraldic symbol of the Boncompagni; (right-below) coats of arms of the Italian Royal family and of the U.S.A. (by courtesy of Mr. Tom Wukitsch)

 The Boncompagni Ludovisi had their Rome palace in Piazza Colonna which was known as Palazzo Piombino as

 they had the title of Princes of Piombino, a

 little town in Tuscany.
-When the palace was pulled down to enlarge the central part of Via del Corso, the Boncompagni Ludovisi built a new very large palace
+When the palace was demolished to enlarge the central part of Via del Corso, the Boncompagni Ludovisi built a new very large palace

 which incorporated the old main casino; it was designed by Gaetano Koch, an architect who played a major role in the development of Rome after